A balanced approach: Compassion.

 Awakening Compassion – Sanskrit Mantra.

-If you are into Sanskrit mantras, chanting and mantra meditation, here is the Tara Mantra which davidji used in the meditation.
+If you are into Sanskrit mantras, chanting and mantra meditation, here is the Tara Mantra which davidji used in his meditation.
 It honours the Goddess of Compassion, Green Tara (green connects to the heart chakra).

 Om Tare Tuttare Ture Soha.